napari/docs/docs/tutorials/fundamentals/viewer.md

 The main menu consists of the **File**, **View**, **Layers**, **Plugins**, **Window** and **Help** options.

 * **File** has the options to open files, folders, and samples, save layers and screenshots, copy screenshots to clipboard and, in the Windows and Linux versions, preferences.
 Additionally, you can make a new `Image` layer from an image (or URL to an image) copied to your Clipboard (keybinding {kbd}`Command/Ctrl+N`).
+The `New Layer` submenu allows you to create new, blank, `Labels`, `Points` or `Shapes` layers, identical to those created by the buttons above the layer list.
+Plugins can also contribute custom new layer creators to this menu.

     All the options on the **File** menu are relatively self-explanatory except **Preferences** on the Windows and Linux versions of napari. **Preferences** allows you to personalize napari to some degree.
 To learn more about the **Preferences** menu, see our [Preferences guide for developers](napari-preferences).